NAME, HEAD OFFICE, OBJECTIVES, DURATION

 2) Members have the right:

-5. To formally present the candidature of a new member according to the manner indicated under the preceding
+5. to formally present the candidature of a new member according to the manner indicated under art.
+7,1.
+This right may be exercised only once per year.

 The following are bodies of the Association:

-1. The Assembly is composed of all the members and can be Ordinary or Extraordinary.
+1. The Assembly has mandatory competences in conformity with art.
+25 od Leg.
+Decree 117/2017 and is composed of all the members, can be Ordinary or Extraordinary.
 The right to vote is held only by paid-up members.
-Delegation to other members is permitted, within the limit of one delegation for each member.
-For members who reside abroad and for those residing in Italy who are unable to participate for proven or serious reasons, provision will be made, before the date of the Assembly, to communicate to the President their vote in writing on each of the agenda items.
+Delegation to other members is permitted, within the limit of two delegations for each member.

 External supporters can participate at the meeting, without having the right to vote.